How to become a solicitor

 - take part in national and international mooting competitions, sponsored by leading law firms

-- undertake a placement at a solicitor's, with advice and information from our dedicated careers team.
+- undertake a vacation scheme at a solicitor's firm, with advice and information from our dedicated law school employability team

 You could also try: